In and out of equilibrium quantum metrology with mean-field quantum criticality: SQS Equilibrium Quantum Metrology

-Here, $x$ and $p$ are canonically conjugate variables describing the position and momentum of the oscillator, satisfying the standard commutation relation $[x,p] = i$, while $\omega$ is the frequency of the oscillator, $h_0$ parametrizes the coherent driving and $g$ is the (inverse) mass of the quantum oscillator that is routinely termed {\it quantum parameter}.
-This is so because, in the full $N$-body spherical model, $g=0$ corresponds to the classical version \cite{Voj96,Henk84}.
-Thus, $g$ controls the quantum fluctuations in the many-body system.
-We shall adopt this terminology and refer to the mass as quantum parameter.
-The first constraint in Eq. (\ref{eq:constraints}) is immediately motivated by the spherical constraint in full $N$-body spherical model \cite{Berl52}.
-The second constraint on the other hand can be seen as a molecular field approximation that aims at encoding collective effects in a mean-field scheme \cite{Wald16}.
-These constraints render the system effectively non-linear and therefore allow for different phases to exist.
-The constrained oscillator possesses a regime where oscillations are centered around $\left<x\right> =0$ and one where oscillations are displaced due to the external forcing \cite{Wald16,Timpa19}.
-An explanation of how such constraints are linked to work protocols can be found in \cite{Timpa19}.
+Here, $x$ and $p$ are canonically conjugate variables describing the position and momentum of the oscillator and satisfying the standard bosonic commutation relation $[x,p] = i$, $\omega$ is the frequency of the oscillator, $h_0$ parametrizes the coherent driving and $g$ is the (inverse) mass of the quantum oscillator.
+The constraints that define the SQS are formulated on statistical averages $\left< O \right> := \operatorname{tr}(\rho O) $ with $\rho$ being the density matrix of the system.

+The SQS can be derived as a molecular-field approximation of the full $N$ body quantum spherical model \cite{Voj96,Henk84} and is thus a mean-field version of the latter \cite{Wald16}.
+In this context the parameter $g$ is usually referred to as {\it quantum parameter} since the case $g=0$ corresponds to the classical spherical model \cite{Berl52}.
+We shall adopt this terminology and therefore refer to the mass as quantum parameter.
+The first constraint in Eq. (\ref{eq:constraints}) is the one-body version of the $N$-body spherical constraint \cite{Berl52} and confines fluctuations in the position degree of freedom.
+The second constraint in Eq.~(\ref{eq:constraints}) can be seen as the aforementioned molecular field approximation.
+Here, a complicated many-body interaction is replaced by a self interaction of a single degree of freedom, as it is routinely done for the Weiss theory of magnetism \cite{Yeo92}, for example.
+Together, these constraints render the system effectively non-linear and therefore allow for different physical phases to exist.
+We shall review the order-disorder transition of this system in the following.